 - Abide by all RSO Financial Policies & Responsibilities.

-- Submit the RSO Re-Registration form, including an updated constitution.
-(Annually by August 1).
+- Submit the Student Organization Annual Registration Form including an updated constitution (Annually by August 15).

 - Submit the RSO Roster Submission (refer to your individual constitution/supporting documents to determine who falls into this categorization) (Annually by October 20).